ArshiaA99/machine-learning-models/Supervised-Models/SGD-Regressor/README.md

   *  Mean Absolute Error (MAE)
   *  R² (Coefficient of Determination)

+## 💡 Technologies Used:
+- Python 3.x
+- NumPy
+- Pandas
+- scikit-learn

 ## ⚙️ How It Works
 When you run the script, it will automatically:
-1. Load the dataset from ../data/housing_price_dataset.csv
+1. Load the dataset from data/housing_price_dataset.csv
 2. Drop the YearBuilt column (as an example)
 3. Separate the data into features (X) and label (Price)
 4. Split the dataset into training and testing sets